 During the 2008 recession, the companies that outperformed their peers were the ones who took action earlier in the recession cycle.
 There’s no time like the present to keep reading.

 🌊 How to save time with proactivity

 Q is for quality (always)

 Customer service quality is your differentiator.
 The pandemic has awakened customers to the reality that they don’t have to settle, so you can expect expectations to remain high.

 This is not the time to let your quality assurance process fall by the wayside.
-To illustrate, our most recent benchmark report found an 11% increase in teams conducting quality reviews from 2021 to 2022.
+To illustrate, our benchmark report found an 11% increase in teams conducting quality reviews.
 You gotta keep up.

 A word from one of our own data magicians on how data analysis is your QA friend:

 The key is consistency.
 Setting simple solid KPIs and monitoring them consistently beats one off elaborate ad hoc analysis.
 Because everything is relative, signs of trouble manifest as changes to some baseline.
 Consistently keeping an eye on that baseline makes you better equipped to spot if something is off.
 A smart baseline is not just looking at average but some range that gives more perspective on a metric – like 25th and 75th percentile.

 Knowing how to focus on the most important is key.
 Being able to immediately zoom in on areas that deviate from baseline ultimately saves time and effort.

 At Klaus, we’ve seen customers battle over a choice between quality and productivity in the mistaken belief that the two are mutually exclusive.